coffeemug/defstartup/_posts/2016-11-22-talking-to-users.markdown

 wisdom.
 Great founders talk to users, so most founders signal their greatness by making a point that they do it too.
-But empirically talking to users is so hard that people make excuses not to do it, and then convince themselves that they're extremely user focused.
+But empirically talking to users is so hard that people make excuses not to do it, and then convince themselves that they're extremely user focused[1].

 The problem is that "talk to users" is too vague to be falsifiable.
 How do you know if you're doing it right?
 Here is a quick rule of thumb. __You're doing it right if you can get a third of potential users to pay you money within a month of initial contact.__

-The numbers aren't exact, but they're ballpark right.
+The numbers aren't exact, but they're ballpark right[2].
 If you're off by ten percentage points or a month or two, you're probably ok.
 If you can only get 1% of potential users to pay you after a year of back and forth, your company will probably die.
 What if your company is